ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.7.27: adjusts `examples/index.html` to take into account upstream packaging changes in the WASM builds of Pdfium published at <https://github.com/paulocoutinhox/pdfium-lib/releases>;
+  adds the `image` crate feature.
 * 0.7.26: adds `sync` default crate feature providing `Send` and `Sync` implementations for `Pdfium` struct; adds `Display` and `Error` trait implementations to `PdfiumError` for `anyhow` compatibility;
   adjusts WASM example to account for upstream changes in Emscripten packaging of Pdfium WASM builds;